Hindu College, Moradabad: Academic achievements

 Almost all the faculty members hold PhDs.
-For smooth running of education programmes the college has upgraded library and developed infrastructure.
+For smooth running of education programmes the, college has upgraded librthe ary and developed infrastructure.

 More than 30 seminars, conferences have been organized by departments of the college.
 Many research papers have been published by teachers in national and international journals.

 Faculty members have received many minor and major research projects from funding agencies viz., UGC, CSIR, DST, etc.

 Alumni are presently occupying high positions in India and abroad.

-The Hindu College stands for distinction and excellence among all the colleges affiliated to Mahatama Jyotiba Phule Rohilkhand University, Bareilly.
-It has given good examination result every year with a pass percentage of above 80% out of which 45% were placed in first division, 50% in second division and 5% got third division.
+The Hindu College stands for distinction and excellence among all the colleges affiliated with Mahatma Jyotiba Phule Rohilkhand University, Bareilly.
+It has given good examination result every year with a pass percentage of above 80%, out of which 45% were placed in first division, 50% in second division, and 5% got third division.

-Library

-The college library is very rich and contains more than 100,000 books regarding the following: